TabulateJarl8/randfacts/README.md

 x = randfacts.get_fact()
 print(x)
 ```
-will print a random fact like:
+The above example will print a random fact like:
 `Penguins can't taste sweet or savory flavors, only sour and salty ones`

 This package has a filter option to filter out potentially inappropriate facts.
 The filter is on by default.
 To disable the filter, you can just set the `filter_enabled` parameter to `False`.